 Sign up to get notified once we do.

-This medicine is for use on the skin only.
-Do not get it in your eyes, nose, mouth, or vagina.
+Altabax is only for use on the skin and should not be used in the eyes, nose, mouth, or genitals.

 Stop taking Altabax if you experience severe irritation.

 Altabax [package insert].
 Research Triangle Park, NC: GlaxoSmithKline; 2012.